pandainfosec/pandainfosec/README.md

 - 🌱 I’m currently learning penetration testing
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about cybersecurity
+- 💬 Ask me about cybersecurity and checkout my blog [Pandainfosec][pandainfosec]
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I love to watch movies and listen music.